kernelkit/infix/doc/networking.md

 #### VLAN Filtering Bridge

 By default bridges in Linux do not filter based on VLAN tags.
-It can be enabled in Infix when creating a bridge by adding a port to a VLAN as a tagged or untagged member.
-Use the port default VID (PVID) setting to control VLAN association for traffic ingressing a port untagged (default
+This can be enabled when creating a bridge by adding a port to a VLAN as a tagged or untagged member.
+Use the port default VID (PVID) setting to control VLAN association for traffic ingressing a port untagged (default PVID:
-PVID: 1).
+1).

 ```
 admin@example:/config/> edit interface br0